The Bankrate promise

 Learn more: American Family Insurance review

-USAA home insurance is only available to veterans, military personnel and families.
-A large number of Vegas residents may qualify, as Las Vegas is home to two Air Force bases.
-USAA is one of the cheapest home insurance companies with an average annual premium of $687 and scores highly in the Home Insurance Study, although it is ineligible for ranking due to membership requirements.
+USAA home insurance is only available to veterans, military personnel and families, which limits its availability to those who qualify.
+However, a large number of Vegas residents may be eligible for membership, as Las Vegas is home to two Air Force bases.
+USAA is one of the cheapest home insurance companies and scores highly in the J.D.
+Power Home Insurance Study, although it is ineligible for ranking due to membership requirements.
 An HO-3 from USAA has the option for higher value replacement cost coverage, which allows you to replace items with new versions instead of reimbursing you for an amount that deducts the item’s age and condition.

 Learn more: USAA Insurance review